 In the Broken Earth trilogy, the planet has been completely transformed by an angry Earth, reacting against geological damages against it by the Syl Anagist empire, a planet-spanning government who sought to subjugate the earth (The Stone Sky).
 In the wake of this planetary destruction, communities or “comms” that come together out of need, establishing power relationships and structures that simultaneously protect some while quarantining and ostracizing others.
 It is a familiar trope in dystopian fiction, but Jemisin makes these tropes her own by not positing a narrative of redemption.
 Rather, she situates a bleak narrative of indictment of humanity within the novels, and the events of the societal collapse are explicated in The Fifth Season, The Obelisk Gate while the root of the planetary-wide destruction over thousands of years is revealed in The Stone Sky.
 A great amount of the motivating action in the trilogy stems from the equatorial center of the planet that is experiencing the Stillness, for instance (Fifth Season, p.9) but by the third book it is revealed that the destructive cycle of Fifth Seasons occurs because of a disruption of planetary gravity which led to the moon being flung out of orbit.

 Liptak (2017) writes that “Jemisin sets up a fantasy world unlike any other that I’ve read, blending together fantasy and science fiction in this far-future Earth” (par.
 4).
 Liptak observes that the magical system of the novels are “based around the forces of geology: indeed, the name orogene comes from the word orogeny, the process of mountain-building” (par.4).
-Geology is therefore baked into the process of the novel and while this is not necessarily intended to be intentionally Anthropocenic, and would appear to be ripe for a reading from various branches of Anthropocenic discourse, for example Jenna Kamrasss Morvay’s (2021) fascinating application of Haraway’s Chthulucene model upon the Broken Earth trilogy, which Kamrass deems a "spatiotemporal location in which all beings are interconnected with each other" and reads this in relation to the ways in which dominant discourses elide people on the margins.
+Geology is therefore baked into the process of the novel and while this is not necessarily intended to be intentionally Anthropocenic, and would appear to be ripe for a reading from various branches of Anthropocenic discourse, for example Jenna Kamrasss Morvay’s (2021) application of Haraway’s Chthulucene model upon the Broken Earth trilogy, which Kamrass deems a "spatiotemporal location in which all beings are interconnected with each other" and reads this in relation to the ways in which dominant discourses elide people on the margins.
 Kamrass Morvay's pedagogical perspective is a valuable consideration because there is much to be gleaned and learned from the Broken Earth novels.
-While Haraway’s solution is in part related to her construction of a “Chthulucene”, for the purposes of this article I narrow my lens to that of the Plantationocene.
+While Haraway’s solution is in part related to her construction of a “Chthulucene”, for the purposes of this article I narrow my lens to the related concept of the Plantationocene which Haraway worked on alongside Tsing.
 I focus on the Plantationocene particularly because it underscores the fraught relations that exist in worlds where systems of domination and exploitation are in place, and I am deeply interested in Tsing’s urgent work in relation to plantation systems, as will be discussed in my conceptual framework.